42videobricks/42videobricks-php-client/docs/Api/VideosApi.md

 Update an existing video

-Update the properties of a video.
-Only the provided properties will be updated.
+Update video properties  Only properties provided are updated.

 ### Example